Startling Signs You’re Going to Die From Heart Complications

 There is pain in your throat

-That’s right — your throat could be telling you that there is something wrong with your heart.
+That’s right — your throat could be telling you there is something wrong with your heart.
 In some cases, pain in your chest becomes so extreme that it spreads up into your throat, or even your jaw.
 If the pain is this severe and travels up that high into your face, you should immediately call 911.

 Next: Don’t ignore that awful queasy feeling.